uiuctml/npc-models/docs/npc-models/training/npc.md

 PC models constructed using the knowledge-injected approach do not require training in Stage 2, as the approach does not involve parameter learning.

-Refer to `npc/npc-models/script/train_pc.bash` for examples on batch training.

 ### Stage 3: Joint Optimization

-For the data-driven approach, jointly optimize the independently trained Neural Attribute Recognition and PC models:
+For the data-driven approach, jointly optimize the independently trained Neural and PC models:

 ```bash
 cd npc/npc-models/src/npc-models